braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 1. Copy the URL from your transformation.
 2. In your source platform, find a “Send Test” capability to have it generate a sample webhook to send over to this URL.
-- If your source platform prompts for a request type, choose **POST**
+- If your source platform prompts for a request type, select **POST**.
-- If your source platform provides authentication options, choose **no authentication**
+- If your source platform provides authentication options, select **No authentication**.
-- If your source platform asks for secrets, choose **no secrets**
+- If your source platform asks for secrets, select **No secrets**.
 3. Refresh your page in Braze to see if the webhook has been received.
 If it was received, you should see a webhook payload under “Most recent webhook”.

 Here’s what it looks like for Typeform:<br>![][12]